-The Answer: Our rule of thumb is to aim for 3 months ahead of conception—that way, you can feel good about giving your body (and your baby!) nutrients it needs from the moment you conceive.
+The Answer: Our rule of thumb is to aim for 3 months ahead of pregnancy—that way, you can feel good about giving your body nutrients it needs from the moment you conceive.
 In other words: If you’re thinking, trying, or it’s already time, you should consider switching to a prenatal.

 Read more: When Should I Start Taking Prenatal Vitamins?

 The Question: Can I eat cheese when I’m pregnant?